Coakley Landfill Site

 Due to limited information concerning off-site contamination of wetlands, a second operable unit (OU-2) required further evaluation of site conditions in order to determine the most appropriate response action.
 A second ROD for the site to address management of migration was issued in September 1994.
 The ROD for OU-2 calls for groundwater monitoring over the next thirty years while contamination naturally attenuates and the elimination of potential threats posed by the future ingestion of contaminated groundwater by implementing institutional controls restricting the use of the groundwater.

-Since the capping of the landfill, the plume of VOC-contaminated groundwater has stopped expanding and is attenuating.
+Following completion of the landfill cap, the plume of VOC-contaminated groundwater stopped expanding and began attenuating.
 Therefore, EPA issued an Explanation of Significant Differences on September 29, 1999, that removed the requirement to treat groundwater directly beneath the landfill.
 However, a newly identified contaminant of concern, 1,4-dioxane, was also identified to be migrating from the landfill to the north and west.

-The most recent, September 2011 Five Year Review concluded that: overall, the remedy at the Coakley Landfill Superfund site currently protects human health and the environment in the short-term.
+The September 2011 Five-Year Review concluded that the remedy remained protective of human health and the environment in the short-term.
 Long-term protectiveness has also been achieved at OU-1 based on continued maintenance of the landfill cap, long-term monitoring, and use restrictions being in-place.
 Long-term protectiveness will also be achieved at OU-2 when interim groundwater cleanup levels for all contaminants of concern are met and restrictions on the use of groundwater within OU-2 can be removed.
 Monitoring of the site will continue until cleanup levels for the contaminants of concern are met.
 The next Five Year-Review is scheduled for September 2016.Recent exceedances of drinking water standards for several contaminants (i.e., arsenic, manganese and 1,4-dioxane) at the northwest corner of the existing groundwater management zone prompted the agencies to request the responsible parties to conduct additional sampling of residential wells beyond the area of concern.
 While no private wells sampled exceeded the current drinking water standard for 1,4-dioxane, expanded residential sampling in the area north of the site will be incorporated into the regular sampling program.
 In addition, the groundwater management zone (GMZ) was expanded recently to include additional properties to the north/northwest of the site.
 Given the absence of public water to the north of the site, future development in this area that utilizes bedrock groundwater for public use is of concern to DES and EPA and will be closely monitored.